scottjaffa/smart-home/Shabbat.md

 # Shabbat automation

+The Shabbat automations provide the functionality to switch the house to a schedule based system on Shabbat and Yom Tov.
+This documents the approach and automations, which are linked below as Home Assistant blueprints.

 ## Goals
 * one button Shabbat mode, or as close as I can get
 * automatically enabled and disabled at appropriate time, with override if away